-6 points - No practical issues have made me lose time or took my attention from the enjoyment.
+10 points - No practical issues have made me lose time or took my attention from the attendance and the attention to the activities.

-1 point - Almost unhealthy or upsetting issues made me enjoy very little.
+1 point - Almost unhealthy or upsetting issues made the experience very uncomfortable.

 Environmental responsibility

 The festival takes care explicitly of its environmental impact.
 Recycling containers can be found and used with not much effort, and waste collection is organized (note that in specific countries this can be almost impossible and the festival must not be punished in this case).
 The consumables (for instance, glasses and plates) are reusable and/or made with organic biodegradable material.